Working at WU

 Health and fitness

 The health of all of its employees is very important to WU.
 To help faculty and staff stay fit and healthy, WU has implemented an occupational health management (OHM) program.
-As part of the program, two surveys on workloads and stress were conducted, three years apart.
-Working groups continually evaluate areas where work needs to be done and develop new programs for employees.
+In 2020, WU was awarded occupational health certification from the Österreichisches Netzwerk BGF in recognition of the many steps it is taking to promote workplace health.
+An employee survey on workloads and stress has revealed a wide range of areas for action, which have already been resolved by numerous measures.
+A further survey will follow after 3 years.
+In addition, working groups are constantly evaluating further fields of action and developing new offers.
 For example, a structured reintegration program for employees returning to work after extended sick leave has been developed and implemented, as well as an initiative focused on health-promoting management work, and numerous events on topics like exercise, nutrition, and mental health are available to employees on a regular basis.
+WU is planning to continue developing and implementing a variety of measures for maintaining and enhancing the health of its employees in the future.

 WU's Medical Officer has an office on campus and is available for all WU employees to answer questions about staying healthy at work.
 Faculty and staff can also consult the staff physician for vaccinations, a variety of different medical examinations, therapeutic treatments, physical therapy, and massages.